Table of Contents

 Human and the Desert Biome

-Temperate biomes are found between the tropics and the poles.
-The differences between summer and winter in these regions are generally moderate, rather than extreme.
-This enables a wide range of habitats, including forests and grasslands.
+Temperate biomes are located between the tropics and the poles.
+They have moderate differences between summer and winter, allowing for various habitats, including forests and grasslands.

 Read about: Mangrove Forests in India